sebastien-plutniak/archeofrag/README.md

                                       morphometry="length")
 ```

-Using the morphometry parameter results, layer 2 is more cohesive than
+Using the morphometry parameter results, Layer 2 is more cohesive than
-layer 1:
+Layer 1:

 ``` r
 frag.layers.cohesion(abu.g12morpho, layer.attr="layer")